 We are looking for pitches that have a powerful and clear message, tell a compelling story or make a strong argument, and are well-structured.
 (300 words)

 For book excerpts, please submit your full proposed section.
 This can be a complete chapter, an abridged version of one chapter, or parts of multiple chapters combined and lightly edited for clarity, with the full permission of your book’s publisher.
-The excerpt should be about 2,000 words or less and work as a standalone piece.
+The excerpt should be no more than 1,500 words or less and work as a standalone piece.
 (See here for examples.)

 For multimedia pieces, please provide the relevant artwork, video, sound files, illustrations, et cetera, along with a brief synopsis of the story you are proposing to tell and your vision for the structure and layout of the piece.